Search This Blog

 The Norwegian government, exiled in London, is keen to find out what happened to their courier, but they need to tread carefully.
 In an unexpected move, the job of finding out who killed Berkåk is given to writer Jomar Kraby, who has a sharp mind, but is struggling under Swedish censorship.
 They hope that his unconventional methods might be put to good use in getting to the truth without attracting too much attention.
 What Kraby discovers is a web of deceit on both sides of the border, and he is sure that Kai Fredly knows more about the mysterious murder than he is letting on...

-Around Kraby, Ola Dahl builds a network of characters with murky motivations, which makes for lashings of suspense on both sides of the Norwegian-Swedish border, and he plays cleverly with the contrast between a country openly at war on one side and one in which the battle lines are hidden under false diplomacy on the other.
-The tension is palpable throughout, with icy fingers trailing up and down your spine, as it is impossible to really tell who is friend or foe, and as their real intentions are exposed the pace of the story reaches a delectable fever pitch - with the most impressive twist and twist again finale that reveals the hidden meaning behind the title of the book.
+Around Kraby, Dahl builds a network of characters with murky motivations, which makes for lashings of suspense on both sides of the Norwegian-Swedish border, and he plays cleverly with the contrast between a country openly at war on one side and one in which the battle lines are hidden under false diplomacy on the other.
+The tension is palpable throughout, evoking the feeling of icy fingers trailing up and down your spine.
+It is impossible to tell who is friend or foe, and as real intentions are exposed, the pace of the story reaches a delectable fever pitch - culminating in an impressive twist and twist again finale that reveals the hidden meaning behind the title of the book.

-The themes are layered in this novel with accomplished flair, as I have come to expect from Ola Dahl.
-Family dramas, shared histories, divided loyalties, and deep-seated hatred form the bare bones, which Ola Dahl floods with storylines around political ideology and distorted notions of patriotism, ambition and revenge, that are brimming over with passion.
+The themes are layered with accomplished flair, as I have come to expect from Dahl.
+Family dramas, shared histories, divided loyalties, and deep-seated hatred form the bare bones, which he fills out with storylines around political ideology, distorted notions of patriotism, ambition, and revenge.
 Many of the characters examine what they have learned about the true nature of war, expressing bittersweet reflections of sadness and regret which give the story fathomless poignancy too.

 I have yet to read a book that brings alive the brittle atmosphere of the hot-bed of spies that Sweden was at this time in history so well as this does.
-It has everything I want from an authentic espionage thriller from the likes of celebrated authors like Le Carré, but with the added dark Nordic Noir charm that I love so much - and it is another fine job from translator Don Bartlett.
+It has everything I want from an authentic espionage thriller, with the added dark Nordic Noir charm that I love so much - and it is another fine job from translator Don Bartlett.
 I am already craving more...

 The Lazurus Solution is available to buy now in paperback, ebook and audio formats.